lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 The `WatchFace` Trait defines two functions...

-1.  `new`: Create the Watch Face.
+1.  __`new`:__ Create the Watch Face.
 Called by the Watch Face Framework when PineTime starts.

-1.  `update`: Update the Watch Face with the current date and time.
+1.  __`update`:__ Update the Watch Face with the current date and time.
 Called by the Watch Face Framework every minute.

-(`new` and `update` work the same way as our Watch Face Functions in C: `create_watch_face` and `update_watch_face`)

 Here's how we implement the `new` function for our simple Watch Face `BarebonesWatchFace`: [`barebones-watchface/src/lib.rs`](https://github.com/lupyuen/barebones-watchface/blob/master/src/lib.rs#L72-L129)